severalnines/docs/faq.rst

 My cluster is down.
 What should I do?
 +++++++++++++++++++++++++++++++++++++

 Please submit a ticket at our `support site <https://support.severalnines.com/new>`_.
 If you are a paying customer, please do this with your company email address so the ticket can be assigned to the appropriate support SLA.
-Please also include an `error report <troubleshooting.html#error-reporting>`_.
+Please also include an :ref:`Troubleshooting - Reporting and Debugging - Error Report`.

 How can I submit a feature request?
 +++++++++++++++++++++++++++++++++++